 Click here to Hide Profile

-Educated, higher-income professionals have flocked to the areas excellent homes mainly to the south and west, and have supported a strong downtown revitalization giving a very walkable core with plenty to do.
-Cost of living is low for the region but is rising and bears watching.
+Educated, higher-income professionals have flocked to the areas mainly to the south and west, and have supported a strong downtown revitalization giving a very walkable core with plenty to do.
+Cost of living is low for the region but is rising.
 The area still has some post-industrial blight and crime issues, and rapid growth plus low taxes equals some lag in creating public infrastructure and services, but it generally far forward on the upward path.

 We're looking for comments about Litchfield.
 Express your opinion